O RUMBLES OF JOY!

 HONORS:

-Winner, Harford Community College (MD) One-Act Playwriting Contest.
+– Winner, Harford Community College (MD) One-Act Playwriting Contest.

-Premiere: Six Figures Theatre Company in association with The Drilling Company, directed by Hamilton Clancy (NYC).
+– Premiere of one-act script: Six Figures Theatre Company in association with The Drilling Company, directed by Hamilton Clancy (NYC).

 For inquiries, contact the playwright.